fingerskier/nodeticket/FX.md

 # Nodeticket Business Logic & Operations

-This document describes the business logic, operations, and invariants of the Nodeticket help desk system, which is backward compatible with osTicket.
+This document describes the business logic, operations, and invariants of the Nodeticket help desk system, which interoperates with osTicket v1.8+ databases.

 ## Overview

-Nodeticket is a **Node.js-based** help desk ticketing system designed to be backward compatible with osTicket (v1.8+).
-It supports both **MySQL** (primary) and **PostgreSQL** databases.
+Nodeticket is a **Node.js-based** help desk ticketing system designed to interoperate with existing ticketing databases.
+It supports both **MySQL** (primary) and plans to support **PostgreSQL**.

 ### Core Capabilities